renovatebot/renovate/docs/usage/configuration-options.md

 ## npmToken

 See [Private npm module support](./getting-started/private-packages.md) for details on how this is used.
-Typically you would encrypt it and put it inside the `encrypted` object.
+Typically, you would encrypt it and put it inside the `encrypted` object.

 ## npmrc